ashutoshmjain/gita/src/how.md

 > Nashto Moha , Smritir Labdha !

-I am devoid of illusions, I attained the wisdom !
+[I am] devoid of illusions, [I am] found by wisdom !

 It is not uncommon that we get temporary relief from cyclic illusions (`Moha`).
 Such events - normally a deep loss - often lead to depression.
 They leave the disillusioned in a vacuum. `Gita` on the other hand, spotlights truth through wisdom embedded in human intelligence (`Smriti`).
 Instead of exclusion (`sanyasa`), it welcomes the precious gift we all are endowed with - human experience.
 In doing that, it provisions lasting peace and worldly success - a win-win.

-`Gita` is for everyone - it is not religion, race or place specific.
+`Gita` is for everyone - it is not religion, race, profession or place specific.

 </div>

 This publication aspires to decrypt `Gita` wisdom - the original `smriti` - from its history to its timelessness.
-It is meant to be a working place for the ideas and artifacts surrounding the epic.
+It is meant to be a working place for the ideas and artifacts surrounding the ultimate epic.

 ## icons and navigation ..

-- cheeseburger menu on top left <i class="fa fa-fw fa-bars"></i> toggles the chapters' menu.
-- on mobile devices, you may swap right to open the chapters index.
+- cheeseburger on top left <i class="fa fa-fw fa-bars"></i> toggles the chapters' sidebar.
+On mobile devices, you may swap right (or left).
 - search the book using the magnifying glass: <i class="fa fa-fw fa-search"></i>
 - turn pages by clicking the left and right angles:<i class="fa fa-fw fa-angle-left"></i> <i class="fa fa-fw fa-angle-right"></i> .
 On mobile devices, the angles show up at the bottom of page.
 - you can also navigate with left and right arrows on keyboard.